 Shut-off valve in Verneuil

-A revealing audit to target efforts
+A revealing audit to focus efforts

 similar to those at Brienne-Le-Château.

-Results already visible
+Results are already visible

 A collective dynamic